 Day 5/Fri: Tokyo – Kanazawa (B)

-On the shores of Sea of Japan, Kanazawa is the capital of Ishikawa Prefecture.
+On the shores of the Sea of Japan, Kanazawa is the capital of Ishikawa Prefecture.
 The city has a population of 463,000 and is considered a jewel of Japanese tourism that is often overlooked by foreign tourists due to its relatively remote location.
 Travellers coming here are richly rewarded with the well-preserved Edo-period city, where the samurai, merchants, geisha, and daimyo (lords) all left their mark.
-Kanazawa is also part of the UNESCO Creative Cities Network as a City of Crafts and Folk Art.

-After hotel check-out, we make our way by public bus (2 stops, 1.2 km) to the train station where we board the public bus (11:08/12:25) to Shiragawa-go.
+After breakfast, we transfer to Kanazawa Station by public bus to board the long-distance motor coach (11:08/12:25, 65 km) bound for Shirakawa.
 Seats and luggage storage space on the bus are guaranteed.

 Famous for its inns, sake breweries, food festivals and local folk art, Takayama (118 km southeast of Kanazawa) is a delightful town nestled amongst the Japanese Alps.